AdamEXu/hacksv/public/PRIVACY.md

 We may update this policy from time to time.
 When we do:

 -   We’ll update the “Last Updated” date
--   Notify you of significant changes via email
+-   Notify you of significant changes via email and Discord announcement
 -   Post the updated policy at [https://hack.sv/privacy](https://hack.sv/privacy)

 ---